For the Love of Dogs

-Paul O'Grady: For the Love of Dogs is a multi-award winning British reality documentary television series set at Battersea Dogs & Cats Home and presented by Paul O'Grady.
-It has won numerous awards throughout its time on air.
+For the Love of Dogs with Alison Hammond (previously Paul O'Grady: For the Love of Dogs) is a multi-award winning British reality documentary television series set at Battersea Dogs & Cats Home, presented by Paul O'Grady until his death in 2023, and by Alison Hammond from 2024.
+Under O'Grady it won numerous awards.
 The show is made by MultiStory Media and premiered on ITV on 3 September 2012.